 Intellectually, you know that keeping your calm and your balance during conflict will serve you and the others involved better.
 But it’s hard to pull off in the midst of tension.
-Here’s a one-minute breathing exercise that’ll help.
+Here’s a one-minute deep breathing exercise that’ll help.

 - Find an object nearby that has four corners – a box, your computer screen, a window, etc. In the unlikely event you don’t have something nearby, visualize a window frame in your mind.